 Note: When upgrading, the temporary vCenter Server instance requires the same access rights as the permanent vCenter Server instance to port 443.
 Ensure that any firewalls in your environment allow both the temporary and permanent vCenter Server instances to access port 443.

 - Verify that you have sufficient free disk space on the appliance that you want to upgrade so that you can accommodate the data for the upgrade.

-Important: To take a pre-upgrade image-based backup, power off all the vCenter Server and Platform Services Controller nodes in your environment, and take a backup of each node.
+Important: To take a pre-upgrade image-based backup in an Enhanced Linked Mode environment, power off all the vCenter Server and Platform Services Controller nodes in your environment, and back up each node.
 After you have taken backups of all the nodes, you can restart them and proceed with the upgrade procedure.